cocos/cocos-docs/en/getting-started/first-game/index.md

     ![add player to game manager](./images/game-manager-player.png)

-    Modify the code in the `GameManger`:
+    Modify the code in the `GameManager`:

     ```ts
     start () {